 Extract utility bills to structured JSON

 Utility bills for electric, gas, water, and internet serve as proof of address in KYC, identity confirmation, and lending workflows.
 Every provider formats bills differently.
-Sensible extracts utility bill data into validated JSON for address verification and compliance.
+Sensible converts utility bill data into structured JSON for address verification and compliance.

 Why utility bills defeat template-based extraction